-The centres and the date of holding the examination as mentioned above are liable to be changed at the discretion of the Commission.
+The Centres and the date of holding the examination as mentioned above are liable to be changed at the discretion of the Commission.
 Applicants should note that there will be a ceiling on the number of candidates allotted to each of the Centres, except Chennai, Dispur, Kolkata and Nagpur.
 Allotment of Centres will be on the "first-apply-first allot" basis, and once the capacity of a particular Centre is attained, the same will be frozen.
 Applicants, who cannot get a Centre of their choice due to ceiling, will be required to choose a Centre from the remaining ones.
 Applicants are, thus, advised that they may apply early so that they could get a Centre of their choice.

-NB: Notwithstanding the aforesaid provision, the Commission reserves the right to change the Centres at their discretion if the situation demands.
-All the Examination Centres for CS (P) 2018 Examination will cater to examination for Low Vision Candidates in their respective centres.
+NB: Notwithstanding the aforesaid provision, the Commission reserves the right to change the Centres at its discretion if the situation demands.
+All the Examination Centres for Civil Services (Preliminary), Examination, 2023 will cater to examination for Persons with Benchmark Disability in their respective Centres.
 Candidates admitted to the examination will be informed of the time table and place or places of examination.
-The candidates should note that no request for change of centre will be entertained.
+The candidates should note that no request for change of Centre will be entertained.